ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 After creating the _Item Scene_, you can set up a hotkey that toggles that scene.
 You can set a fade in/out time for the _Item Scene_ (can also be instant) and optionally set the _Item Scene_ to deactivate X seconds after activating it (up to one hour).
 The idea here is that you could have a Twitch redeem that turns on a hat, glasses, etc. for a certain amount of time.

+In this example, the _Item Scene_ **"Beard and Glasses** will be loaded/unloaded when the hotkey is activated.
+Items that have been loaded as part of an _Item Scene_ can be used like normal items.
+You can for example delete them from the scene by dragging them out of the window or drop them on the trash can.
+When pressing the hotkey again and there is still at least one item from that _Item Scene_ loaded, all remaining items from that _Item Scene_ will be unloaded.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/item_scene_hotkey_setup.png]]